quiltdata/quilt/docs/technical-reference.md

 1. Add KMS Key Usage to Quilt Permission Boundary
 2. Add Quilt Principals to KMS Key Policy
-3. Add KMS Key Access to a Scoure=Quilt Role
+3. Add KMS Key Access to a Source=Quilt Role

 NOTE: This will not work with the default Source=Custom Roles.